 In other words, correct parenting should raise children who will create future goods and services for the betterment of humanity.
 Moreover, that achievement is a crucial competence that gives them lasting joy from doing what they love.
 Parents must, therefore, be committed to raising their kids with entrepreneurship skills.

-Entrepreneurial skills are also needful in society as it shapes the thinking and behaviors at all levels.
-However, according to research, the development of these skills has a genetic component with coefficients of 50-60%.
+Entrepreneurial skills are also needful in society as they shape thinking and behaviours at all levels.
+However, research shows that developing these skills has a genetic component with 50-60% coefficients.

 Fundamental Entrepreneurial Abilities in Kids